Barents Sea Fisheries

 A specific climate adaptation plan (CAP) was not developed for the Barents Sea.
 It is likely though that some of the CAP measures produced in the analysis for ‘C1F North-East Atlantic Pelagic Fisheries’ and the ‘C5F West of Scotland’ will be similar for the Barents Sea.

 The fishing industry has to weigh off the cost / benefits involved with operating in distant fishing grounds and possible changes in species composition, while on a policy level allocation / sharing agreement may need to be revisited.

-The vulnerability and risk assessments are being conducted in two ongoing national multidisciplinary projects.
-The projects are coordinated by the Marine Research Institute with WP leaders from UiT:
+Vulnerability and risk assessments are being conducted in two ongoing national multidisciplinary projects.
+The projects are coordinated by the Marine Research Institute with WP leaders from the University of Tromsø:

-- “Barents Sea Ecosystem structure, functioning and vulnerability under climate change” (BSECO), focusing on ecological traits and fooweb structure and responses to external forcing and how, in turn, they can affect ecosystem dynamics
+- “Barents Sea Ecosystem structure, functioning and vulnerability under climate change“ (BSECO): focusing on ecological traits and food web structure and responses to external forcing and how, in turn, they can affect ecosystem dynamics

 - “Assessing risks of cumulative impacts on the Barents Sea ecosystem and its services“ (BARENTS-RISK): assessing cumulative impacts, including climate change, across sectors within one, unified framework including direct and indirect, food web mediated responses.